-Hint: Remember that your local Xampp installation might be running a different version of Apache, PHP and MySQL.
-This is important to know especially if you intend to upload the website to your live server.
+Important: Remember your local Xampp installation might be running a different version of Apache, PHP and MySQL.
+Keep this in mind if you intend to upload the site developed locally into your live server.

 What you need: